-Chemotherapy can be given by mouth (orally) or injection.
 The goal of chemotherapy can be to destroy cancer remaining after surgery, slow the tumor’s growth, or reduce cancer-related symptoms.
 It also may be combined with radiation therapy.
 Currently, there is no single standard chemotherapy treatment regimen that is used worldwide.
 However, most chemotherapy treatments are based on the combination of at least two drugs, fluorouracil (5-FU, Adrucil) and cisplatin (Platinol).
 Newer drugs similar to 5-FU, such as capecitabine (Xeloda), and similar to cisplatin, such as oxaliplatin (Eloxatin), appear to work equally well.
-Other drugs commonly used include docetaxel (Docefrez, Taxotere), paclitaxel (Taxol), irinotecan (Camptosar), and epirubicin (Ellence).
+Other drugs commonly used include docetaxel (Docefrez, Taxotere), epirubicin (Ellence), irinotecan (Camptosar), and paclitaxel (Taxol).

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.